avjewe/cdxdoc/Matcher.md

     * blank - Matches a string composed enirely of whitespace.
 A superset of `empty`.
     * hash - Matches a string starting with whitespace, followed by `#`.
 Pattern is ignored.
 A superset of `blank`.
     * slash - Matches a string starting with whitespace, followed by `//`.
 Pattern is ignored.
 A superset of `blank`.
+    * yes - Always matches.
+Use `yes.N` for something that never matches.

-## Multi-Match (new in 0.1.8)
+## Multi-Match
 A normal match is `Matcher,Pattern`

 A multi-match contains multiple patterns.
-If the Modifiers contai`AND` or `OR`, then the first character of the pattern is interpreted as a delimiter, and the Pattern string is split on that delimiter, into multiple patterns. e.g.
+If the Modifiers contains `AND` or `OR`, then the first character of the pattern is interpreted as a delimiter, and the Pattern string is split on that delimiter, into multiple patterns. e.g.
 `c.or.regex,,Pattern,Pattern,Pattern` or `Column,AND,^Pattern^Pattern^Pattern`